Subclass 482 Visa Process

-This visa is a temporary business visa, valid for up to four years after it is granted.
-Visa validity may conform upon the occupation nominated by the employee, if the nominated occupation is listed under Short-term Strategic Skill List (STSSL), the visa applicat can only apply for 2 years maximum. however, if the nominated occupation is listed under Medium to Long-Term Strategic Skill List (MLTSSL) the applicant can stay up to 4 years and could be eligible for Subclass 186 ENS (Permanent Visa).
+This visa is a temporary Skill Shortage visa, valid for up to two - four years after it is granted.
+Visa validity may conform upon the occupation nominated by the employee, if the nominated occupation is listed under Short-term Strategic Skill List (STSSL), the visa applicat can only apply for 2 years maximum and can be renewed only once for another 2 years. however, if the nominated occupation is listed under Medium to Long-Term Strategic Skill List (MLTSSL) the applicant can stay up to 4 years and could be eligible for Permanent Visa Application.

 - bring your family to work or study in Australia